patocardo/opencharity/README.md

 The following list displays different concepts that I'm used to including in developments, but I don't have the free time to accomplish.
 - **Mobile fit**.
 Several more adjustments should be done to avoid some display problems at narrow screens.
 - **Administration customization**, A client that needs a customized public web usually needs a custom administration web.
 - **TDD and more tests**.
 TDD is not suitable for this kind of individual short practices.
-However, if the site is real, many hands would be on the development and many changes would be expected
+However, if the site is real, many hands would be on the development and many changes would be expected.
+Furthermore, I don't have account at Browserstack or similar, which would improve the front-end tests.
 - **Sass**.
 Believe me, I like scss.
 But as I experimented a machine problem last week I preferred not to install node, gulp/webpack or whatever until I do my checks.
 Perhaps it is not justified a preprocessor because of the low level of complexity in styles, but it is easier to read.
 - **Intelligent text overflow**, the title and body of blogs are just cut.
 A better solution would be ellipsis in label and a *view more* link at content.
 However, the 'text-overflow:ellipsis' doesn't word properly, and a smarter cut of body requires much more development or an external library.
 - **Dynamic banner**, it is expected that the client wants to change the banner background from time to time.